Optimal stopping of an Ornstein-Uhlenbeck bridge: Introduction

 In this paper we solve the finite-horizon OSP featuring the identity as the gain function and an OUB as the underlying process.
-The solution is provided in terms of an non-linear, Volterra-type integral equation.
-Similarly to \cite{shepp_explicit_1969}, our methodology relies on a time-space change that casts the original problem into an infinite horizon OSP with a Brownian motion as the underlying process.
+The solution is provided in terms of a non-linear, Volterra-type integral equation.
+Similarly to \cite{Shepp_1969_explicit}, our methodology relies on a time-space change that casts the original problem into an infinite-horizon OSP with a Brownian motion as the underlying process.
 Due to the complexity of our resulting OSP, we use a direct approach to solve it rather than using the common candidate-verification scheme.
 We then show that one can either apply the inverse transformation to recover the solution of the original OSP or, equivalently, solve the Volterra integral equation reformulated back in terms of OUB.
-It is worthwhile to highlight that the BB framework is included in our analysis as a limit case.
+It is worth highlighting that the BB framework is included in our analysis as a limit case.

 The rest of the paper is structured as follows.
 Section \ref{sec:formulation} introduces the main problem and some useful notation.
 In Section \ref{sec:reformulation} we derive the transformed OSP and establish its equivalence to the original one.
 The most technical part of the paper is relegated to Section \ref{sec:sol_reformulated}, in which we derive the solution of the reformulated OSP.
-From it, we use the reversed transformation to get back the solution to the original OSP in Section \ref{sec:sol_original}, where we also remark that both a BB and an OUB with general pulling level and terminal time are immediate consequences of our results.
+From it, we use the reverse transformation to get the solution back to the original OSP in Section \ref{sec:sol_original}, where we also remark that both a BB and an OUB with general pulling level and terminal time are immediate consequences of our results.
 An algorithm for numerical approximations of the solution is given in Section \ref{sec:numerical_results}, along with a compendium of illustrative cases for different values of the OUB's parameters.
 Concluding remarks are relegated to Section \ref{sec:conclusions}.